…and some useful information about your trip 😉

-Apart from the complex language, the Hungarians are also distinguished by their ingenuity.
-Some of their remarkable inventions consist of the Rubik’s Cube, the incandescent bulb and the pen, patented in 1938 by the Hungarian journalist Laszlo Biro.
+Apart from the complex language, the Hungarians are also popular will their ingenuity.
+Some of their remarkable inventions consist of the Rubik’s Cube, the incandescent bulb, and the pen, patented in 1938 by the Hungarian journalist Laszlo Biro.

-Now – let’s move to the more practical part.
+Now – let’s move to the practical traveling tips.

 How to reach Budapest?

-The easiest and the most convenient way of reaching Budapest is on a plane.
+The easiest and the most convenient way of reaching Budapest is by plane.
 The low-cost companies have a bunch of attractive offers for flying to Hungary.